 Lakhamari is a Newari sweet that is available in two structures.
 It is a hard and crispy sweet that when enters into mouth melts like heaven.

-Small stick like Lakhamari is just a different shape but the same taste.
+A small stick like Lakhamari is just a different shape but has the same taste.
 Lakhamari can be stored for days and eat it with tea as a snack.
 It is easily available at sweet shops.

 9) Samayabaji/ Newari Khaja